-As an educator with over a decade of exemplary teaching experience at the postsecondary and K-12 level, I am skilled in and committed to fostering engaging, critical, and equitable learning spaces.
-I seek to co-create open and democratic classroom environments with students to critically and joyfully investigate rigorous academic research.
-I also prioritize student content preferences, personalized feedback, and ongoing mentorship, and I focus on how our learning is embedded in broader school, neighborhood, and national community.
+As an educator exemplary teaching experience at the postsecondary and K-12 level, I am skilled in and committed to fostering engaging, critical, and equitable learning spaces.
+I seek to co-create open and democratic classroom environments with students to critically and joyfully investigate rigorous academic research and challenging real-world problems.
+In my course designs, I prioritize student content preferences, personalized feedback, and ongoing mentorship, and I focus on how our learning is embedded in broader school, neighborhood, and national community.
 Leading with the belief that all learners bring expertise to a classroom, I aim to humbly facilitate opportunities that challenge and expand minds and honor the lived experiences of students.

-I am a Civil Dialogue Faculty Fellow with Providence College’s Dialogue, Inclusion and Democracy Lab, where I am working to incorporate deliberative practice into my active learning curricula.
+At Providence College, I am a Civil Dialogue Faculty Fellow with Providence College’s Dialogue, Inclusion and Democracy Lab, where I am working to incorporate deliberative practice into my active learning curricula, and am involved in the Center for Teaching Excellence and Center for Engaged Learning.
 While in graduate school, I was a Graduate Fellow for Inclusive and Equitable Teaching at the Center for Excellence in Teaching, Learning, and Innovation.

 The following is a small sample of student feedback that highlights my teaching commitments: